 Check with the instructor beforehand if yoga mats are provided at the venue or not.
 You should definitely bring a blanket for the baby to lie on, which will go on top of the mat.

-A change of clothes, nappies and a few snacks are also essential, as well as snacks for yourself (OriGym’s buyers’ guide to the best high protein vegan snacks has some excellent ideas!).
+A change of clothes, nappies and a few snacks are also essential, as well as snacks for yourself.
 Although baby yoga is not an intense class, it’s important to make your baby feel as comfortable as possible so that they can explore and enjoy themselves.

 Some of your baby’s favourite toys are also useful for the end of the class when they have free time to play.